luk400/vim-jukit/README.md

 "   - Default setting for whether the notebook should be opened after converting from .py to .ipynb.
 Can be of [-1, 0, 1], where -1 means no default (i.e. you'll be prompted to specify what to do), 0 means never open, 1 means always open let g:jukit_file_encodings = 'utf-8'
-"   - Default encoding for reading and writing to files in the python helper functions
+"   - Default encoding for reading and writing to files in the python helper functions let g:jukit_venv_in_output_hist = 1
+"   - Whether to also use the provided terminal command for the output history split when starting the splits using the JukitOUtHist command.
+If 0, the provided terminal command is only used in the output split, not in the output history split.
 ```

 ###### Cell highlighting/syntax